pactsafe/pactsafe-ios-sdk/README.md

 ![Example Loaded Clickwrap](./Documentation/images/clickwrap-loaded-example.png "User Flows")

 ##### Configure Contracts Link Tap Behavior
-The PSClickWrap contracts text loads into a UITextView, which gives you some flexibility for customizing link tap behavior.
+The PSClickWrap loads the text and links into a UITextView, which gives you some flexibility for customizing link tap behavior.
 By default, UITextView will take users out of your app and into Safari.
 If you'd rather keep users in your app, you can use a UITextViewDelegate to adjust the default behavior.

 ###### Import Safari Services
 Within the view controller where you configured your clickwrap, you’ll need to import SafariServices.